Jak X: Combat Racing: Plot

 A year after the Dark Maker threat has been stopped, (Note: As depicted in Jak 3 (2004)) the rebuilt Haven City thrives, and the sport of Combat Racing gains traction in the gritty, gangster-ridden Kras City.
-Jak, Daxter, Ashelin, Samos, Keira and Torn are summoned to Kras for the reading of the late crime lord Krew's last will, hosted by his daughter, Rayn.
+Jak, Daxter, Ashelin, Samos, Keira, and Torn are summoned to Kras for the reading of the late crime lord Krew's last will, hosted by his daughter, Rayn.
 The group is shocked when Krew reveals in the recording that they have been poisoned during a toast and must compete in the Combat Racing Championship to win an antidote held by Krew's associates.
 The championship is co-hosted by the television presenter GT Blitz and Pecker.

 Jak learns that the competing racers are tied to a crime syndicate led by the mysterious Mizo.
 During the gang's racing, Keira acts as their primary mechanic, eventually building faster and stronger new vehicles to aid Jak in his races.
-However, her true wish is to race alongside her friends but Samos forbids it, fearing for her safety.
+Her true wish is to race alongside her friends but Samos forbids it, fearing for her safety.
 Sig also appears to assist the crew, whereas Kleiver appears to challenge Jak with a friendly rivalry.
 Mizo's right-hand man, Razer, a famous racer, returns from retirement.
 Finally another competitor enters for Mizo, an ex-Krimzon Guard robot known as UR-86.
 During the continuing competitions, stories of Blitz's father enter the mix as his father was a legendary racer for the Kras City Grand Championship, while Rayn continues to search through her father's video diaries searching for more information on Mizo and any information that may assist the team in defeating him.
 Animosity grows between Mizo's racers and Rayn, Jak and the gang as Jak continues to win races making Mizo more and more desperate.